A penalty-free quantum algorithm to find energy eigenstates

 We begin with the case $L = 4$, using the proposed method to compute the lowest four eigenstates of the system.
 The corresponding eigenenergies are estimated by evaluating the expectation values of the Hamiltonian $H$ with respect to these states -- a simple step to implement physically because the energetics of $h_1$ and $h_2$ are very simple to evaluate, even in actual experiments.

-To compute the ground state $\rho_g$, we use Algorithm~\ref{alg:the_alg} with a total evolution time $T = 100$, step size $\eta = 0.05$, and a total number of ITE steps $N = 2000$.
+\rv{The simulation result of the case $L=4$ is shown in Fig.~\ref{4q}} To compute the ground state $\rho_g$, we use Algorithm~\ref{alg:the_alg} with a total evolution time $T = 100$, step size $\eta = 0.05$, and a total number of ITE steps $N = 2000$.
 We observe that the energy decays exponentially over time, consistent with the pattern in standard imaginary time evolution algorithms.
-The final fidelity with respect to the exact ground state $\rho_0'$ is $99.7\%$, and the resulting (exact) eigenvalue is $-4.259375$ ($-4.271558$).
+The final fidelity with respect to the exact ground state $\rho_0'$ is $99.9\%$, and the resulting (exact) eigenvalue is $-4.259497$ ($-4.271558$).